What is a Vacuum Pump? | How does an Electric Hydraulic Pump Work?

 𝐃𝐢𝐬𝐜𝐨𝐧𝐧𝐞𝐜𝐭 𝐯𝐚𝐜𝐮𝐮𝐦

-• Electric vacuum pumps ensure reliable operation of the brake booster.
+• Electric vacuum pumps ensure the reliable operation of the brake booster.

-• An additional vacuum pump makes sure obedience with the modern safety standards and at the same time ensures reliable working of the brake system operated by the pneumatic brake boost.
+• An additional vacuum pump makes sure obedience to modern safety standards and at the same time ensures the reliable working of the brake system operated by the pneumatic brake boost.

 • These pumps also use in rear doors, tipping tanks, and power jets.